paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 The Robert T. Stafford Disaster Relief and Emergency Assistance Act, referred to in subsec. (a)(1), is Pub.
 L. 93–288, May 22, 1974, 88 Stat.
 143, as amended, which is classified principally to chapter 68 (§ 5121 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5121 of this title](./chapter-068-disaster-relief.md#section-5121) and Tables.

 #### Amendments
 2000—Subsec. (a)(1).
 Pub.
-L. 106–501, § 308(1)(A), inserted “(or to any tribal organization receiving a grant under subchapter X of this chapter)” after “any State” and “(or funds used by such tribal organization)” before “for the delivery of supportive services”.
+L. 106–501, § 308(1)(A), inserted “(or to any tribal organization receiving a grant under subchapter X)” after “any State” and “(or funds used by such tribal organization)” before “for the delivery of supportive services”.

 Subsec. (a)(2).
 Pub.
 L. 106–501, § 308(1)(B), inserted “and such tribal organizations” after “States”.